Haridas (2013 film): Casting

-It was announced in 2012 that Kishore, the villain actor of Aadukalam and Polladhavan fame will play the male lead and Sneha would play the female lead.
-It was later speculated that Sneha might quit as she was about to get married on 11 May 2012 but, the shooting started from 10 March 2012 and Sneha was confirmed for the role.
-It is also reported that Sneha had quit Kochadaiyaan for Haridas, on asking the same to the director, he said that Sneha was extremely excited upon hearing the script and accepted the role immediately.
-She had reportedly said that out of the 80 odd scripts she had heard, none had excited her more.
-The crucial role of the boy was given to 'Prithviraj Das'.

-Director Kumaravelan about his film: "The movie is about an eight-year-old boy's view on life and his father.
-For each and every child, his/her father is the first hero.
-This is the basic knot of the script.
-A different treatment has been given to the screenplay."
+It was announced in 2012 that Kishore will play a lead.
+The shooting started from 10 March 2012 and Sneha was confirmed for the role.

 Filming

 Filming started from 10 March 2012 in Chennai, and Kumaravelan revealed on 12 March 2012 that he is going to croon a song and the movie contains only three songs.
 The unit of Haridas had a narrow escape as their boat capsized in the high seas of Dhanushkodi, during a shoot on 27 June 2012.
 After shooting in the sea, one of the boats that they were traveling capsized due to the high tide around the area.
-Kumarvelan said, "I was filming a song sequence on the lead pair when there was a sudden rise in tide.
-A killer tide hit our boat and it capsized.
-We immediately sent Sneha safely to the shores in another lifeboat.
-My cameraman R. Rathnavelu started swimming, but I don't know how to swim.
-So, I was forced to hold on to the boat for a while till some local fishermen rescued us.
-It was a horrifying experience."
+Kumaravela did not know how to swim, so he was forced to hold on to the boat for a while till some local fishermen rescued them.

-"Fortunately, the entire unit is safe and we are back in Chennai.
-We will resume shooting for the film tomorrow in Pondicherry," he added.

-Sneha, meanwhile, is still shaken.
-"She took her time to get back to normal and now she's doing fine.
-I also gave her the option of postponing the shoot for a while, but she insisted that we complete the schedule," he added.

-Audio
+Soundtrack

 The music was composed by Vijay Antony in his third collaboration with Kumaravelan.
 The music was launched by director Bala and received by actor Vikram on 26 November 2012.
 The film has three songs, apart from a theme song.
 Kumaravelan said, "There’s a song about cops in this film.
 Vijay Antony scored the music for the song in just two days.
 There is also an inspirational song sung by Shankar Mahadevan."
+The song "Vaazhkaiye" is based on the 80s pop song "Sweet Dreams (Are Made of This)" by Eurythmics.